 St. Paul Lutheran School’s first Kindergarten class started in the fall of 1964.

-Start of Kids’ Club
+Start of Eagles’ Club

 Start of Camp Spirit Summer Program